-- The medical plan's coverage is supplemental to Medicare.
-Medicare coordination is described in the 2016 DCR Plan Handbook, referred to in the industry as carve-out coordination: Medicare payment is deducted from the Medicare allowable expense and plan parameters are applied to that amount.
-Starting at 2018, the prescription drug coverage is a Medicare Part D EGWP arrangement. - The premium for Medicare-eligible retirees will be based on the member's years of service.
+- The retiree medical plan's coverage is supplemental to Medicare.
+Medicare coordination is described in the 2016 DCR Plan Handbook, referred to in the industry as exclusion coordination: Medicare payment is deducted from the Medicare allowable expense and plan parameters are applied to the remaining amount.
+Starting in 2019, the prescription drug coverage will be through a Medicare Part D EGWP arrangement. - The premium for Medicare-eligible retirees will be based on the member's years of service.
 The percentage of premium paid by the member is as follows:

-Percent of Premium

-Years of Service Paid by Member
+Years of Service Percent of Premium Paid by Member

-Less than 15 years 30.00%
+Less than 15

+years 30.00%

 15 - 19 25.00

 20 - 24 20.00

 25 - 29 15.00

 30 years or more 10.00

-The premium for dependents who are not eligible for Medicare aligns with the member's subsidy.
+- The premium for dependents who are not eligible for Medicare aligns with the member's subsidy.
 While a member is not Medicare-eligible, premiums are 100% of the estimated cost.
-As per discussion with the State, reflects updated understanding of stature regarding retiree contribution requirements and employer subsidies

-Members have a separate defined contribution Health Reimbursement Arrangement account that can be used to pay for premiums or other medical expenses.

-For valuation purposes this year, we set premiums equal to the age related plan costs and apply the plan subsidy percentage; thus reflecting the updated cost using enrollment information.
-Future premiums calculated and charged to participants will be determined to reflect any adjustment due to the updated defined benefit plan data as current premiums were determined using information based upon enrollment with dual coverage members.

-• Coverage will continue for surviving spouses of covered retired members.
+As per discussion with the State, reflects our understanding of statute regarding retiree contribution requirements and employer subsidies. - Members have a separate defined contribution Health Reimbursement Arrangement account, which is not reflected in this valuation, that can be used to pay for premiums or other medical expenses. - For valuation purposes, retiree premiums were assumed to equal the percentages outlined in the table above times the age-related plan costs.
+Future premiums calculated and charged to DCR participants will need to be determined reflecting appropriate adjustments to the defined benefit (DB) plan data because current DB premiums were determined using information based upon enrollment with dual coverage members. - Coverage will continue for surviving spouses of covered retired members.

-Teachers' Retirement System

-Defined Contribution Retirement Plan